Log in, look out: Cyber chaos spreads with workweek’s start

 “That’s what makes this more troubling than ransomware was a week ago,” Thakur said.

+Installing the Microsoft patch is one way to secure computers against the virus.
+The other is to disable a type of software that connects computers to printers and faxes, which the virus exploits, O’Leary added.

+Microsoft distributed a patch two months ago that could have forestalled much of the attack, but in many organizations it was likely lost among the blizzard of updates and patches that large corporations and governments strain to manage.

-Gillian Wong reported from Beijing.
-Youkyung Lee in Seoul contributed to this report.
+AP researcher Yu Bing and news assistant Liu Zheng in Beijing; Youkyung Lee in Seoul and Kelvin Chan in Hong Kong contributed to this report.